 Special Note: While the renewal petition does appear to reflect new laws adopted since the original charter was approved, the renewal petition does not call out or identify those new requirements.
-The District recommends that these be detailed in an executive summary.
+The District recommends that these be detailed in an executive summary

-Response to Notice of Correction
+Response to Notice to Cure

-Based on concerns highlighted in the 2023-24 school year, SCUSD issued a Notice to Cure to SHPS, as the charter operator of PS7, on July 26, 2024.
+Based on concerns highlighted in the 2023-24 school year, SCUSD issued a Notice to Cure to SHPS, as the operator of SCHS, on July 26, 2024.
 SHPS provided a corrective action plan on August 26, 2024, as requested.
-The Notice to Cure identified three principal areas of concern.
-Below is a summary (not inclusive of all details) of SHPS's response to the concerns and alleged violations addressed in those three areas and the District staff's corresponding analysis.
+The Notice to Cure identified three areas of concern.
+Below is a summary (not inclusive of all details) of SHPS's response to all three areas and the District staff's corresponding analysis.